griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 **AI Disclaimer - generated using prompts to Claude for structure**

-# The False Promise of Post Pandemic-Era Remote Work
+# The False Promise of Post Pandemic Remote Work

 The narrative around remote work has become muddled since the pandemic, with a peculiar moral panic about returning to offices that ignores both reality and hypocrisy.